 IMMEDIATE HEALTH INFORMATION

-Flu shots are still available at the Health Department every Monday and every Friday (except holidays).
+Flu shots are now available at the Health Department every Monday and every Friday (except holidays).
 We are open from 8 a.m. to 4 p.m. as a walk-in clinic for vaccinations.

 Tick season is here, and along with it there is more interest in Lyme Disease.
 How to identify ticks, what to do if a tick is found, how to avoid ticks, how to remove ticks if bitten by one – these are all good questions, and we have some answers.

 If you find a tick attached to your skin, there’s no need to panic.
 Several tick removal devices are available on the market, but a plain set of fine-tipped tweezers will remove a tick effectively.